run-ai/genv/docs/source/usage/usage.rst

 Managing Configuration as Infrastructure-as-Code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-genv lets you manage the GPU resources as infrastructure-as-code by letting you save and load environment configurations to and from the disk.
+Genv lets you manage the GPU resources as infrastructure-as-code by letting you save and load environment configurations to and from the disk.

 In your project root, create a directory named :code:`.genv` using the command: